karma4u101/FoBo/Angular/AngularJS/README.md

 eventual incremental numbers z2 followed by a eventual SNAPSHOT release candidate (rcX) or milestone (mX) version part.

-For example (when using this module as a separete stand alone module outside of FoBo):
+For example when using this module as a stand alone module i.e without using the FoBo/FoBo module:

-    "net.liftmodules" %% "fobo-angularjs_2.6 % "1.3"
+    "net.liftmodules" %% "fobo-angularjs_2.6 % "1.6"
+      :
       :
     <dependency>
       <groupId>net.liftmodules</groupId>